mixxxdj/manual/source/chapters/library.rst

 .. note:: Mixxx does not support editing the metadata of many tracks at a time
           (bulk editing).

-.. warning:: Changes to a track's metadata will be saved to the Mixxx library,
+.. warning:: Mixxx wont touch your audio files by default.
+Changes to a track's
-             but **not** to the track itself.
-Mixxx wont touch your audio files to prevent data loss.
+             metadata will be saved to the Mixxx library, but **not** to the track itself.

+             If you wish to write modified track metadata from the library into file tags, check the box in :menuselection:`Preferences --> Library --> Track Metadata Synchronisation`.

 Manual Edit
 -----------